zzhikai/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous LinkedOUT home folder.
+**A**: You may first install the app in another computer.
+Then, you may overwrite the empty data file it creates with the file containing data from the previous LinkedOUT home folder.

 [Back to top <img src="images/back-to-top-icon.png" width="25px" />](#table-of-contents)